wp-plugins/tgfinet-seo/readme.txt

 * Helps prevent duplicate content issues.
 * Automatically appends tags as keywords when available.
 * Makes sure your keywords are unique.
 * Page and post level settings are kept when upgrading from the all-in-one-seo pack.
+You can even downgrade.

 == Installation ==

 1. Unzip into your `/wp-content/plugins/` directory.
 Make sure the files are inside the tgfi-seo/ folder.
 1. Activate the plugin through the Wordpress 'Plugins' menu
-1. Visit (*Settings - TGFI.NET SEO*) for Wordpress 2.7
+1. Visit (*Settings - TGFI.net SEO*) for Wordpress 2.7
 1. That's it!

-Use the built-in one-click updater (*Options - All in One SEO*) or follow the installation steps for manual updates.
+Use the built-in one-click updater (*Options - TGFI.net SEO*) or follow the installation steps for manual updates.

 == Frequently Asked Questions ==

-Read the **[details](http://www.tgfi.net/TGFI-SEO-Plugin/)** on our site to find help.
+You can learn more about this plugin **[on our website](http://www.tgfi.net/tgfi-seo-plugin/)**.